leowilkin/pact-id/README.md

 4. Debian > 64-bit
 5. Copy and paste the install code into your terminal
 6. Once completed, copy and paste the activation code into your terminal
-7. Next > configure public hostname, and save
+7. Next > configure public hostname as twilio.yourdomain.com, and save

 ## 🔁 Configure Twilio Webhooks